rdpoor/mu/README.md

 It may need additional work, for example, delegating all the methods that make sense and raising an error on those that don't, but for now it's enough to get started.

+### signalling an empty stream

+It's tempting to think that a stream should indicate that it has been all used up and there are no more frames available.
+But that assumes purely sequential access.
+In our current scheme, each call to step() carries its own tick time and there's no guarantee that calls will be sequential in time.
+If a stream element wants to know (e.g. to stop the transport), it can examine the stream's frameCount().